The Beginnings of Transpersonal Therapy

 Since its inception in the 1960s, transpersonal therapy has remained somewhat informal in its structure and approach.
-For this reason, an exact definition of transpersonal psychology.
+For this reason, finding an exact definition of transpersonal psychology is troublesome.
 In his initial presentation of the subject in the premier issue of the Journal of Transpersonal Psychology, Anthony Sutich said, “The emerging transpersonal psychology (‘fourth force’) is concerned specifically with the empirical, scientific study of, and responsible implementation of the findings relevant to, becoming, individual and species-wide meta-needs, ultimate values, unitive consciousness, peak experiences, values, ecstacy, mystical experience, awe, being, self-actualization, essence, bliss, wonder, ultimate meaning, transcendence of the self, spirit, oneness, cosmic awareness, individual and species-wide synergy, maximal interpersonal encounter, sacralization of everyday life, transcendental phenomena, cosmic self-humor and playfulness; maximal sensory awareness, responsiveness and expression; and related concepts, experiences and activities [Some Considerations Regarding Transpersonal Psychology (1969)].”

 Sutich’s very detailed view of transpersonal psychology provides a glimpse into the widespread possibilities and potential uses for this type of approach.
 It includes a very comprehensive outline of the types of experiences that Wikipedia simply describes as mystical.
 Moreover, the voice of the piece is decidedly more scientific.